Camouflage Genuine Stingray Leather Wallet

 SKU: 3827

-That calcified bead texture hits your thumb before anything else.
-Thousands of tiny raised pearls, smooth and slightly cool, packed so tight across the surface that your fingerprint practically disappears into them.
+Thousands of tiny calcified pearls cover the surface, packed so tight your fingerprint disappears into them — cool and smooth under the thumb.
 This is the Camouflage Genuine Stingray Leather Wallet — a handmade exotic leather bifold built from one of the toughest hides you can carry in your back pocket.
 Best for men who burn through standard wallets and want something that actually fights back.

 Built For